 Last year, during winter, our engineering team went out for a little field trip.
-It was freezing cold, still, it was a wonderful trip.
-But when I returned I got the shock of my life.
+It was cold.
+Still, it was a wonderful trip.
+But when I returned, I got the shock of my life.

-When I entered my apartment it was freezing cold, my boiler wasn't working.
-And when I went into the kitchen where it is located I saw a huge mess.
-My boiler has been leaking water the entire weekend and the kitchen was flooded.
+When I entered my apartment, it was freezing cold, and my boiler wasn't working.
+And when I went into the kitchen where the boiler was installed, I saw a huge mess.
+My boiler has been leaking water the entire weekend, and it had flooded the kitchen.

-Without any further delay, I dropped all my plans and started cleaning the kitchen.
-I called my landlord to inform her, called the guy who was in charge of the boiler, arranged an appointment for the next morning before work and ensured that he was able to enter my apartment while I was at work.
-It took me like 4 to 5 hours on a Sunday but in the end, I got things fixed and it wasn't too bad.
+Without any further delay, I dropped my stuff and started cleaning the kitchen.
+I called my landlord to inform her, called the guy in charge of the boiler, arranged an appointment for the next morning before work and ensured that he could enter my apartment while I was at work.
+It took me like 4 to 5 hours on a Sunday, but I got things fixed in the end, and it wasn't too bad.

-If someone had called me that Sunday to ask if I had four or five hours, do you think I would have said that I had time?
+If someone had called me that Sunday to ask if I had four or five hours, do you think I would have said that I had the time?
 Definitely not.
-But still, I had the time to do things that were totally unplanned.
+But still, I had the time to do unexpected things.

 I did find that time because I had to find it.
-If I had waited longer, it would have ended worse and have cost me a lot of money.
-From that point when I saw that mess, it instantly became my highest priority and thus I had to make time to do things that had to be done.
+If I had waited longer, it would have ended worse and have cost me much money.
+When I saw that mess, it instantly became my highest priority, and thus I had to make time to do things that had to be done.

 And like I found time to fix the boiler in my apartment, you can also make time to do the things that matter.
 Put those things on top of your schedule and do them first.

-So to manage your time properly, you need to find the right priorities.
+So to manage your time correctly, you need to find the right priorities.
 How would you do that?

 First of all, you need to find out your overall goals.
 What do you want to achieve?
 What are your desires?
 Think not only about professional goals but also about personal.

 Every quarter of a year, I have a small session that I call a life review.
-I just spend some time on my couch and I go through my small notebook in which I note down all my thoughts and ideas.
-I check if I follow what I wanted to do, look for the reason why things went well or why the didn't and come up with some action points for the next months.
+I spend some time on my couch, and I go through my little notebook in which I note down all my thoughts and ideas.
+I check if I followed what I wanted to do, look for reasons why things went well or why they didn't and come up with some action points for the next months.
 I also adjust my goals if needed.

-I have three different types of goals: Professional goals, personal life goals, and relationship goals.
-And I try to keep each of those types on track with tasks on a daily basis.
+I have three different types of goals: Professional goals, personal life goals and relationship goals.
+And I try to keep each of those types on track with tasks daily.

-While the Eisenhower principle works fine there is something missing that makes the difference between people the ones that manage time pretty well and those who seem to have more time than others.
+While the Eisenhower principle works fine, something is missing that makes the difference between people that manage time pretty well and those who seem to have more time than others.
 It is the third dimension that should define your priority:

 Spend time on things today that will leave you more time tomorrow

 How does the third factor work?
 After answering the first two questions, ask yourself how long that task will matter.
-How long will I see the impact of the task, can I do it in a different way so that it matters longer?
+How long will I see the impact of the task?
+Can I do it differently so that it matters longer?
 If two tasks have the same importance and urgency, but one has a long term impact while the other is just short term, then do the one with the long term impact first.

-On a daily basis you should go through the things that are on your list and filter them using the following four questions:
+Daily, it would be best if you went through the things that are on your list and filter them using the following four questions:

 Can I elimiate this?